 Who we are

-Hospice Southland is a community-based, not-for-profit organisation providing specialist palliative care to people living with life-limiting illness across Southland and the Wakatipu Basin.
+Hospice South is a community-based, not-for-profit organisation providing specialist palliative care to people living with life-limiting illness across Southland and the Wakatipu Basin.

 We support patients and their families with compassionate, professional care that focuses on comfort, dignity, and quality of life.